pytorch/audio/examples/pipeline_wavernn/README.md

 ### Output

 The information reported at each iteration and epoch (e.g. loss) is printed to standard output in the form of one json per line.
-Here is an example python function to parse the standard output.
+Here is an example python function to parse the output if redirected to a file.
 ```python
 def read_json(filename):
 	"""